Free startup ideas.Browse

 The held-together Zapier chain

 Someone is paying $20–80/month for a Zapier or Make automation that breaks every two weeks.
-They've built it themselves and they hate maintaining it.
-A purpose-built tool that does the same job natively, with logs and alerts, replaces it for $30/month and 10× the reliability.
+A purpose-built tool that does the same job natively, with logs and alerts, replaces it with 10× the reliability.

 03